GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

                 AM returns an empty RSpec from ListResources when a slice does not exist.

+ (5) Run "Shutdown" acceptance tests.
+Beware that this test likely requires an admin to recover from as it runs the AM API command "Shutdown" on a slice.
+         $ am_api_v1_accept.py -a am-undertest Test.test_CreateSliverWorkflow_with_Shutdown

- (5) Congratulations!
+ (6) Congratulations!
 You are done.

 Variations
 ==========